An introduction to Antique Jewelry Hallmarks on Antique Gold Jewelry is essential reading for any Investing in fine Jewelry fun-journey.

 In 1397 a report was made on the false counterfeit stamps of two goldsmiths who were placed in the pillory at Westminster with their ears nailed to it and a ticket over their heads, on which their offenses were written.
 They each had one ear cut off.
 True!

-Antique Jewelry Hallmarks include the Assay mark or quality mark that indicates the ‘Quality’ of precious metal in the item.
-An assay office undertakes the job of testing all articles of silver, gold and platinum, to ensure that they meet the minimum standard of purity.
+Antique Jewelry Hallmarks include the Assay mark or quality mark that indicates the ‘Quality’ of the precious metal in the item.
+An assay office undertakes the job of testing all articles of silver, gold, and platinum, to ensure that they meet the minimum standard of purity.

-For example, 9ct (.375) struck into yellow gold jewelry, tells you there is only 375 parts of gold out of 1000 parts of metal.
-The other 625 parts of metal is a mix of copper, silver and zinc.
+For example, 9ct (.375) struck into yellow gold Jewelry which means there is 375 parts of gold out of 1000 parts of metal.
+The other 625 parts of metal is a mix of copper, silver, and zinc.

 The second stamp is the 'origin mark' or 'assay office' mark or ‘Mark of Origin’.
 The origin mark, simply tells you where the item was assayed.

-A Leopard’s Head is the most common and, yes, you guessed it!
+A Leopard Head is the most common and, yes, you guessed it!
 It's the mark of the LONDON Assay Office.
 Sometimes, the Leopard has a crown on his head (until 1821).
-The Leopard Head, is the King's mark.
+The Leopard Head is the King's mark.
 Read about Edward The Lion King Here...

 The other most common Assay Office marks are from Birmingham (an Anchor).
 Once there were many Assay offices around Great Britain and Ireland, the Chester mark for instance.
 There are only three offices left in England now.

 Sheffield assay office, is the last, using a 'Rose' origin mark - the rose, has an age-old symbolic meaning in the History of Jewelry.
-Often, "flowers" designs connected with Jewelry had symbolic meanings in times past, for instance, the Rose of Sheffield.
+Often, a "flower" motif in connection with Jewelry had symbolic meanings, for instance, the Rose of Sheffield.

-In a puritan society, people in love, harnessed the meanings of flowers and wove these meaning into Jewelry.
-When words fail us, Jewelry plays the role of cupid.
+In puritan society, people in love harnessed the language of flowers to weave meanings into Jewelry.
+When words failed us, Jewelry of the past often played the role of cupid.

-If you have enjoyed this Introduction to Antique Jewelry Hallmarks, stay in touch, and consider Subscribing To My Newsletter
+If you have enjoyed reading Introduction to Antique Jewelry Hallmarks, stay in touch, and Subscribe To Our Newsletter.

 Return to the top of Antique Jewelry Hallmarks